kjvandegrift/spring-boot-demo/README.md

 $ helm install spring-boot-allure chartmuseum/spring-boot-allure
 ```
 ## Create Umbrella Chart
+An umbrella chart is a helm chart with sub-charts.
+This umbrella chart would be
+used install, uninstall multiple charts with a single command.
+The sub-charts
+are pulled from the Helm repository.
 ``` bash
 # Create helm chart with child charts
 $ helm create spring-boot-chart